paulonutor/wakey/README.md

 # wakey
-A wakelight server running on the Raspberry Pi.
+A wakelight running on Arduino or the ESP8266.